wistcc/wistcc.github.io/_posts/2018-7-24-books-i-have-read-first-semester-2018.md

 last_modified_at: 2018-7-24
 ---

-To be honest, I haven't been a reader person my entire life.
-Sure, I've read tons of blog post, short stories, and a lot of twits, but just the idea of start reading a book scared me.
+Let’s be honest, I haven't been a reader person my entire life.
+Sure, I've read tons of blog post, short stories, and a lot of tweets, but just the idea of start reading a book scared me.
 For some reason, I always found it a very boring activity.

 However, I know the great benefits this could bring to me.
 This year I decided to make this a habit in my life.
 Today I want to share with you the books I read this first semester of the year.